-This summary is of a general nature only, and is not intended to be, nor should it be considered to be, legal or tax advice to any particular person including any Non-resident Holder.
+This summary is not intended to be, nor should it be considered to be, legal or tax advice to any particular person including any Non-resident Holder.
 This summary describes only the Canadian federal withholding tax considerations associated with a Non-resident Holder acquiring, holding and disposing of a debt security and a common share acquired on a conversion and does not describe any other Canadian federal income tax considerations which may be relevant to a prospective investor's decision to acquire debt securities pursuant to the original offering.
 Prospective investors, including Non-resident Holders, should consult their own legal and/or tax advisers with respect to their particular circumstances.